bodlukas/BayesFrag/README.md

 BayesFrag is envisioned as an open-source software to be developed in collaboration with the community.
 If you are interested in contributing to the project or have any questions, comments, or suggestions, please contact Lukas Bodenmann at bodenmann (at) ibk.baug.ethz.ch.

 ## Acknowledgments
-We gratefully acknowledge support from the ETH Risk Center ("DynaRisk", Grant Nr.
-395 2018-FE-213).
+We gratefully acknowledge support from the [ETH Risk Center](https://riskcenter.ethz.ch/) ("DynaRisk", Grant Nr.
+395 2018-FE-213) and from the [Chair of Earthquake Engineering and Structural Dynamics](https://stojadinovic.ibk.ethz.ch/) at ETH Zurich.

 ## Licence
-BayesFrag is released under the [BSD-3-Clause license](LICENSE)
+BayesFrag is released under the [BSD-3-Clause license](LICENSE).